Interstate 99: Route description

-Pennsylvania
+Southern segment

 I-99 begins at an indirect interchange with US 220 and the Pennsylvania Turnpike (I-70/I-76) north of Bedford.
 It begins concurrent with US 220, which continues south from the interchange toward the Maryland state line as a two-lane highway known as the Appalachian Thruway.
 To access the turnpike, drivers are required to use a short segment of US 220 Business (US 220 Bus.).
-North of the turnpike junction, the limited-access highway becomes the Bud Shuster Highway as it heads through a rural portion of Bedford County.
+North of the turnpike junction, the freeway becomes the Bud Shuster Highway as it heads through a rural portion of Bedford County.
 It connects to Pennsylvania Route 56 (PA 56) just west of Bedford County Airport at exit 3 and PA 869 at exit 7 before crossing into Blair County.
 Here, it meets PA 164 north of East Freedom at exit 23 prior to entering the Altoona area.

 In Hollidaysburg, a borough south of the city, I-99 and US 220 connect to US 22 at exit 28, a large modified trumpet interchange.
 This junction allows travelers to head west toward Ebensburg, Johnstown, and Pittsburgh.
 The freeway continues to Altoona itself, where it indirectly connects to PA 36 via exit 32.
 Unlike the original routing of US 220 which goes through the city center, I-99 and US 220 mostly bypass it to the east, connecting to the city via streets leading eastward from the downtown district.
 At the northern edge of Altoona, PA 764 joins the old alignment of US 220 and parallels I-99 north for 3 mi toward Bellwood.
 PA 764 leaves old US 220 about 2 mi south of Bellwood, however, and terminates at I-99 exit 39.
 Bellwood itself is served by exit 41, which leads to PA 865.